 In 2017, the State Government allocated $43.5 million (of which $33 million was for capital works) towards improved passenger rail transport.
 The works comprise Stage One of three stages required to realise the Shepparton Line Upgrade.

-The Commonwealth Government also committed $10 million to develop and improve the Shepparton rail line.
+The Federal Government also committed $10 million to develop and improve the Shepparton rail line.

 - 29 extra coach services between Shepparton and Seymour to connect with train services from May 2018 increasing the amount of daily services throughout the day ahead of new train services for the line.